nhsengland/it-standards/euc/user-types.md

 They have the following restrictions:
 * They **MUST** still meet the minimum security standards.
 They must retain strong login credentials, encrypted drives, and centrally configured Microsoft Defender (inlcuding all of the "guard" services).
 Users deliberately configuring devices to avoid these restrictions will have their increased rights removed without warning and may be subject to disciplinary procedings.
-* The device **MUST NOT** be shared with another person - whether that person is an employee of NHSEI or not.
+* The device **MUST NOT** be shared with another person - whether that person is an employee of NHS England or not.

   Note that it is possible to have a developer _device_ that could be shared.
 That would be a bespoke request to IT PMO and would be subject to different restrictions.